Alexandcooling/CS2-CFGs/README.md

                                                                d"     YD
                                                                "Y88888P'
 ```
-This is a repository of all of my cs2 configs built for movement and overall gameplay.
+This is a repository of all of my cs2 configs built for movement

 first attempt at making any config - kinda shit ngl
 thanks to @BurgerEater3 and @Tripp on https://discord.gg/834knqKzdN